Resources for Faculty and Staff

 The Office of Global Affairs (OGA) offers a variety of opportunities around the world for SHU and visiting students — with programming that supports a broad range of educational, professional, and personal objectives.
 The Faculty and Advisors webpage includes information on program types, university partners, advising prospective study abroad students, writing recommendations, and faculty-led programming, among other helpful resources.

-Mission trips, offered by Volunteer Programs and Service Learning, provide an opportunity for students to participate in service learning abroad.
+International Service Programs, offered by Volunteer Programs and Service Learning, provide an opportunity for students to participate in service learning abroad.
 Every spring break delegations travel to Costa Rica, El Salvador and Guatemala, where they help to build homes, schools and medical facilities for those in need.
 Students learn about a new culture, generosity, and local hardships and challenges.